 Today, I want to talk about marriage, because, Ray, I have been following you on Twitter and Instagram online for a few years, and one thing that strikes me is the beautiful, happy marriage you enjoy with your wife, Janni.
 It is sweet.
-So I want to start with the question I am most eager to ask you.
-Speaking especially to guys, what is the secret to a long and sweet marriage?
+So I want to start with the question I am most eager to ask you: Speaking especially to guys, what is the secret to a long and sweet marriage?

-The wife of my youth will always be, however long we live, that girl I fell in love with starting September 12, 1968 just outside the south entrance to Centennial gym on the campus of Wheaton College.
+The wife of my youth will always be, however long we live, that girl I fell in love with starting September 12, 1968 just outside the south entrance to Centennial Gym on the campus of Wheaton College.
 And in the intervening years, now 43 years, which have flown by, nothing important has changed.
-She is still that girl who gave herself to me on her wedding day.
+She is still that girl who gave herself to me on our wedding day.
 She literally put herself in my arms.
 She could not have been more trusting.
 She could not have honored me any more than she did.

-Well, go back to that.
 And, of course, much has happened through the years.
 But if you still have that girl, she counts for more than all the troubles of this life.
 And the years take a toll, of course.
 But she will always be that girl that you fell in love with.
-So marvel at what God gave you and think of how God has blessed you through her and let your heart melt all over again.
+So marvel at what God gave you, and think of how God has blessed you through her, and let your heart melt all over again.